NodeBE4/opinion/_posts/2022-10-03-cnmediaproject.md

 ### 19: [2022-10-07 17:51:08+08:00 推文](https://twitter.com/cnmediaproject/status/1578322020378759168)

-A simple yet profound observation about where information is in China today.<br><br>Chenchen Zhang 🤦🏻‍♀️: unfortunately not an exaggeration<br>and the web is dead in China, not just bc of WeChat<br>if I search something in baidu all I get is a full page of apps. in other words all the "content" the internet has to offer is hosted by segregated apps<br>
+A simple yet profound observation about where information is in China today.<br><br>Chenchen Zhang 🤦🏻‍♀️: unfortunately not an exaggeration<br>and the web is dead in China, not just bc of WeChat<br>if I search something in baidu all I get is a full page of apps. in other words all the "content" the internet has to offer is hosted by segregated apps<br> <a href="https://twitter.com/yiqinfu/status/1578082198594367489" target="_blank" rel="noopener noreferrer">https://twitter.com/yiqinfu/status/1578082198594367489</a>